jonathan-annett/sneaker-net/README.md

 Insert the disk into the `source` computer, and open the sneakernet folder, and run "set-this-pc-as-source.cmd", with adminsitrator privilleges

-this will create a folder on your desktop called "sneakernet" and a shortcut to a file in that folder
+This will create a folder on your desktop called "sneakernet" and a shortcut to a file in that folder

 ***this script will also disable autorun on insert for all usb drives for that computer.***